GoogleChrome/CertificateTransparency/log_policy.md

 * The expiry ranges of each Log in the form [rangeBegin, rangeEnd).
 	* Certificate expiry ranges for a set of Logs must be contiguous, with no gaps, and each expiry range should be between 6 and 12 months.
 * Whether the Logs will reject logging submissions for expired or revoked certificates.
+* A description of any rate limiting policies applied to the Logs.

 After acceptance, Google will monitor the Logs, including random compliance testing, prior to its inclusion within Chrome.
 Such compliance testing will include, but is not limited to, verifying the Logs’ conformance to RFC 6962 or static-ct-api v1.0 (as appropriate), confirming the Logs’ availability meets the requirements of this Policy, and confirming the Logs are append-only and consistent from every point of view.